sonja-soennichsen/xandria_backend/README.md

 - `/signout` simply deletes the JWT cookie

-## Mutations
+## GraphQL Mutations

-- CREATE, UPDATE, DELETE Operations to /graphql
+- GraphQL Queries can be sent to `/graphql` including CRUD-Operations and resolvers as listed below
 - JWT needs to be provided as Cookie
+- Can easily be accessed via the Apollo GraphQL Studio (when deployed locally) on `/graphql`

 ### Make Bookmark